Cantlay holds off Rahm to win $15m

 Cantlay's win at last week's BMW Championship earned him one of six qualification spots in the US team at Whistling Straits for the 43rd Ryder Cup from 24-26 September.
 Captain Steve Stricker will name his six wildcard picks on Wednesday, 8 September.

+Rahm is set to be in the European team, with captain Padraig Harrington confirming the nine qualifiers and his three wildcard picks after the conclusion of the European Tour's BMW Championship at Wentworth on Sunday, 12 September.

-The BMW Championship win also saw Cantlay move top of the Fedex Cup standings and meant he started this final tournament in the PGA Tour season on 10 under par, two shots clear of his nearest rival under a controversial system adopted in 2019.
+Victory at last week's BMW Championship in the PGA Tour's end-of-season play-offs, also saw Cantlay move top of the Fedex Cup standings and meant he started this season-ending tournament on 10 under par, two shots clear of his nearest rival under a controversial system adopted in 2019.

+Cantlay kept that two-shot advantage after round one but saw it cut to one by Rahm after round two.

-He took a two-shot lead over Rahm into the final round, with Justin Thomas a further three shots back but the race for the title was always going to be between the top two.
+He restored his two-shot lead over Rahm heading into the final round, with Justin Thomas a further three shots back but the race for the title was always going to be between the top two.

 Cantlay moved three ahead with a birdie on the second but Rahm closed to within one with a birdie on the fifth as the American had a three-putt bogey.